 Perhaps at this point I should clarify what our sources of expert advice are because I think from some of the correspondence we have received there is a degree of uncertainty about that.
 In effect we have three sources of expert input into the Inquiry.
 The first source is that we have expert advisers from within the UK, they will not be witnesses at the hearings, but they are advising us and they will present to us, in each of the children's cases and in respect of the role of the public bodies, a written report which will be circulated in advance of the oral hearings in respect of each child and the public bodies.
-It is not their role to say that somebody behaved negligently or somebody did not behave negligently, their role is to identify for us areas of concern which we then have to explore at the oral hearings.
-After the oral hearings are over they will write a further report identifying areas where they suggest to me for the purposes of me finalising the report the areas which they suggest are still of concern.
-I am not bound by their report but obviously with their various expertises they will contribute significantly.
+It is not their role to say 1 that somebody behaved negligently or somebody did not behave negligently, their 2 role is to identify for us areas of concern which we then have to explore at the oral 3 After the oral hearings are over they will write a further report 4 hearings. identifying areas where they suggest to me for the purposes of me finalising the 5 report the areas which they suggest are still of concern.
+I am not bound by their 6 report but obviously with their various expertises they will contribute 7 significantly.
 So that's the first source.
+8

-The second source is that we have international peer reviewers in 9 10 Australia, Canada and the United States.
-If I can put it like this, in essence they are an international cross-check on the advice which we are receiving from our 11 expert advisers.
-In other words, they are confirming to us, or not confirming to 12 us, that the advice which we are getting from within the United Kingdom does 13 accurately identify the areas of concern, whether it could be developed more in 14 some areas or whether some areas are perhaps, from international experience, of 15 less concern.
-Again the peer reviewers will provide a report which will be similar 16 in nature to the report of our expert advisers.
-17
+The second source is that we have international peer reviewers in 9 Australia, Canada and the United States.
+If I can put it like this, in essence they 10 are an international cross-check on the advice which we are receiving from our 11 expert advisers.
+In other words, they are confirming to us, or not confirming to 12 us, that the advice which we are getting from within the United Kingdom does 13 14 accurately identify the areas of concern, whether it could be developed more in 15 some areas or whether some areas are perhaps, from international experience, of less concern.
+Again the peer reviewers will provide a report which will be similar 16 17 in nature to the report of our expert advisers.

 Then the third source is expert witnesses.
-There are some areas where our 18 advisers and peer reviewers have indicated to us that we need to have expert 19 20 reports from witnesses who will give evidence at the public hearings.
-We have 21 already obtained a number of these reports in Adam's case.
-We have requested a number of reports in Claire's case and we anticipate doing the same in the further 22 cases.
-And, as I say, obviously because in effect they are providing us with 23 experts' reports or otherwise witness statements, their reports will be shared, but 24 25 they will be shared and distributed along with the witness statements which we receive from the people to whom we have written for written statements, in recent 26 weeks in Adam's case, and who we will continue to do that with in other cases.
-27 fortnight, papers which we have commissioned about the education, training and 1 on-going training of nurses and doctors.
-The nursing papers will be available in 2 the next two weeks and the doctors' papers will be available immediately after 3 Easter.
-The reason for commissioning these papers and then circulating them is 4 that we wanted to obtain a picture of the extent to which nurses and doctors have 5 been taught about hyponatraemia and related issues over the last 30 or so years.
-6 The picture, as you will see when you receive the reports, the picture which 7 emerges is a bit patchy, but we wanted to do that because it helps to set a 8 background against which witnesses can be questioned at the oral hearings about 9 10 the extent to which they were aware of hyponatraemia and what training they had received.
-11
+There are some areas where our 18 advisers and peer reviewers have indicated to us that we need to have expert 19 reports from witnesses who will give evidence at the public hearings.
+We have 20 already obtained a number of these reports in Adam's case.
+We have requested a 21 number of reports in Claire's case and we anticipate doing the same in the further 22 cases.
+And, as I say, obviously because in effect they are providing us with 23 24 experts' reports or otherwise witness statements, their reports will be shared, but they will be shared and distributed along with the witness statements which we 25 receive from the people to whom we have written for written statements, in recent 26 weeks in Adam's case, and who we will continue to do that with in other cases.
+27

-28 So far as background papers are concerned, we dealt with this at paragraph 29 (7) of the progress report which was circulated approximately two weeks ago.
-We 30 are almost ready to circulate and, in fact, we will circulate within the next
+So far as background papers are concerned, we dealt with this at paragraph (7) of the progress report which was circulated approximately two weeks ago.
+We are almost ready to circulate and, in fact, we will circulate within the next